RameshWilson/Global-intertidal-community-responses-to-warming-and-nutrient-enrichment/DATA_LICENSE.md

 **Creative Commons Attribution 4.0 International (CC BY 4.0)**
 https://creativecommons.org/licenses/by/4.0/

-You are free to share and adapt the material for any purpose (including commercially), as long as you provide appropriate attribution: https://doi.org/10.5281/zenodo.18121701
+You are free to share and adapt the material for any purpose (including commercially), as long as you provide appropriate attribution.

 ## Third-party datasets and derivatives (not covered by CC BY 4.0)